(Posted 2020 October; Updated 2022 March)

 - Gentle touches like high fives, pats on the back, fist bumps, etc. are a great way to show your pleasure by combining it with praise for being or doing.

-The Parenting Education Programs is now enrolling for classes that begin in winter 2021.
+The Parenting Education Programs is enrolling for upcoming classes.
 Join us for more information about positive and effective ways parents can interact with their children at every age and stage of development.
 We would love to hear from you.
 If you have questions or feedback about the topic in this article, send an email to us.

 Based on materials in the Nurturing Parenting® Curriculum, produced by Family Development Resources, Inc. 2010.